johnmosesman/johns-blog/app/lib/posts/a-practical-take-on-web3.md

 We have access to these systems, but we don’t inherently own the data.

-Contrast this with a distributed ledger.
+Contrast this with a distributed ledger:

 If a distributed ledger shows that you own some thing *X—*and no actor or group of actors can alter the ledger to remove that thing from you—you truly do own that thing.